 Tableau with 9 petabytes in Hadoop

-The world’s largest card provider serves business insight to enterprise customers globally with Kognitio on Hadoop.
+The world’s largest card provider serves business insight to enterprise customers globally with Kognitio.

 Resilient, highly performant in-memory analytics